ancientpathsio/ancientpaths/docs/guidebook.md

 What do these techniques do? **Chiefly, ending destructive thought patterns, and replacing them with God’s truth: for God’s glory.** Don’t fall into the trap of using verses like a _magic spell_.

-:::tip
+:::note REMEMBER

-**Remember:** the goal is to move your heart to a deeper relationship with Christ; not solely to remove sexual sin from your life so that you can get on with your life.
+The goal is to move your heart to a deeper relationship with Christ; not solely to remove sexual sin from your life so that you can get on with your life.

 :::